aspnetzero/documents/blog-posts/en/asp-net-core-configuration.md

 ![ASP.NET Core Configuration Providers Priority](images/Blog/aspnetcore-provider-priority.png)

-The [official document](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#default-application-configuration-sources) says providers are used in this order:
+The [official document](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#default-application-configuration-sources) says providers are used in this order, from highest to lowest priority:

+* Command line arguments
+* Non-prefixed environment variables
+* User secrets from the .NET User Secrets Manager
+* Any `appsettings.{ ENVIRONMENT_NAME }.json` files
 * The `appsettings.json` file
-* Any `appsettings.{ ENVIRONMENT_NAME }.json` files
-* User secrets from the .NET User Secrets Manager
-* Environment variables
-* Command line arguments
+* Fallback to the host configuration

 ## How to use Configuration in ASP.NET Core